stevenjmesser/boring-magic/index.md

 ### About Boring Magic

 Boring Magic is a digital product consultancy run by [Steve Messer](https://visitmy.website/about){:target="_blank"}.
-Working independently or alongside others, we make things better for everyday people.
+Working independently or alongside others, we make online things better for everyday people.

 ### What we do